Data Centers in Xi'an

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps within Xi'an's data centers as of September 2025.
-High-performance access to hyperscalers like Alibaba Cloud, AWS, and others is achieved through dedicated network links to primary access points in major hubs such as Beijing and Shanghai.
+Direct Cloud On-Ramps There are no direct public cloud on-ramps within Xi'an as of September 2025.
+Businesses connect to cloud providers like Alibaba Cloud, AWS, and Microsoft Azure through dedicated network links to primary access points in major hubs such as Beijing and Shanghai.

 Internet Exchange Points (IXPs) Public peering is limited in Xi'an.
-Most traffic exchange occurs privately between carriers and content providers or is routed through the country's major national IXPs in Beijing, Shanghai, and Guangzhou.
+Most traffic exchange occurs through private peering arrangements or is routed over the national backbones of China's principal service providers.

-Bare Metal Bare metal server options are available in the Xi'an market, providing dedicated compute resources for performance-sensitive workloads.
-Providers such as Hivelocity offer deployment capabilities in the region.
+Bare Metal Bare metal server options are available, providing dedicated compute resources for performance-intensive applications.
+Providers such as Hivelocity offer solutions in the region, often deploying into partner facilities.

 Power Analysis

-Power Grid Reliability The power grid serving Xi'an's main technology zones is well-engineered and reliable.
-Data centers in the area are supported by redundant power feeds and multiple substations, ensuring high levels of uptime for mission-critical operations.
+Power Grid Reliability The power grid serving Xi'an's industrial and technology zones is well-engineered and reliable.
+Data centers in the area are supported by redundant power feeds and substation access, meeting typical uptime requirements for enterprise operations.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Xi'an are strategically located to serve the Xi'an High-tech Industries Development Zone, a major hub for software, aerospace, and telecommunications companies.
-This proximity enables low-latency connectivity for local research, development, and enterprise operations.
+Proximity To Key Business Districts Data centers in Xi'an are strategically located to serve the city's High-Tech Industries Development Zone and its numerous universities and research institutions.
+This proximity is critical for the region's growing technology, manufacturing, and e-commerce sectors.

 Natural Disaster Risk

 Xi'an has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
-Its inland location shields it from the primary coastal threats that affect other major Chinese markets.
+Facility selection and infrastructure design should account for specific regional hazards.